AntoineThebaud/poc-perses-dac/README.md

 cue get go github.com/perses/perses/pkg/model/api/v1
 ```

-## 2. Patch the CUE definitions
+## 2. Add the CUE definitions patches

-This should no longer be needed at some point hopefully, but for the moment the Perses model doesn't get fully converted to CUE defs because of a technical limitation in the CUE translation process: a top-value (= "any") gets generated instead of a proper def for any type that defines a custom UnmarshallJSON or UnmarshallYAML.
-See https://github.com/cue-lang/cue/issues/2466.
+Because the Perses datamodel doesnt fully get translated into CUE by the above `cue get` command, some patches are required (more context about this [here](./cue.mod/usr/github.com/perses/perses/pkg/README.md))

-You can copy the [generated files](./cue.mode/gen/github.com/perses) from this repo to get all the patches.
+You can copy the [./cue.mod/usr/github.com/perses/perses/pkg](./cue.mod/usr/github.com/perses/perses/pkg) folder from this repo & paste it in the same place in yours to get all the patches.

 ## 3. Add the plugins schemas